Scandinavia is known for its crime fiction. Here are some of the best books available from Norwegian authors in English.

 But if you’re not a regular reader, or you are but have never tried a Norwegian crime book, where do you start?
 That’s what we aim to answer this article.

-Before we start, we link to The Book Depository throughout this article.
+Before we start, we link to Amazon throughout this article.
 We are affiliate partners, so receive a small commission from them if you choose to buy—at no extra cost to you.
-The Book Depository offers free worldwide delivery, so there’s no nasty surprises at checkout!

 An introduction to Norwegian crime fiction